-The Co-Lab is a physical space designed to support the development of young leaders through a face-to-face exchange of ideas, and strives to be a place where they can explore, express, learn, collaborate and commit to concrete steps, no matter how small, to contribute to a cause that they most believe in.
-The most recent Co-Lab took place from 22 – 27 September 2018 in Aubervilliers, France, leading to ripples of social impact, as summarized below.
+The Global Solvers Co-Lab is a space to support the development of young SDG practitioners through a face-to-face exchange of ideas, practices and approaches.
+Designed around peer-learning and -impact, it strives to be a platform where emerging change agents from across the globe can explore, express, learn, collaborate and commit to concrete steps to advance sustainable development at the local and global level.
+The first Co-Lab took place from 22 – 27 September 2018 in Aubervilliers, France, leading to ripples of social impact, as summarized below.

 There are 7.7 billion people who share this planet.
 Just think of the impact all these people could have if they worked together, from climate action to eradication of poverty: It would be huge!
 So, how again do I change the world from where I stand?